Jensen in Uintah County, Utah — The American Mountains (Southwest)

 3. Utah History: Scandinavian Saga.

-The Scandinavians gave their names to some places: Jensen, for Lars Jensen, who built the ferry on Green River in 1885; Axtell in Sanpete County, after Axel Einersen; Anderson in Washington County, after Peter Anderson's orchard in 1869; Peterson in Morgan County, for Charles Shreeve Peterson, its bishop; Elsinore in Sevier County, founded in 1874, after the Danish town where Hamlet once stalked a ghost; Widtsoe in Garfield County, for John A. Widtsoe; Lockerby in San Juan after an early resident; Yost in Box Elder County, after Charles Yost in 1880; Swedish Knoll in Sanpete be-cause Niels Anderson herded sheep there; Christianson Canyon in Tooele County, for an early Swedish settler along Deep Creek; Borgeson Canyon, for Anders Borgeson, who built the first molasses mill in Santaquin.
-(Submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The Scandinavians gave their names to some places: Jensen, for Lars Jensen, who built the ferry on Green River in 1885; Axtell in Sanpete County, after Axel Einersen; Anderson in Washington County, after Peter Anderson's orchard in 1869; Peterson in Morgan (Submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on February 27, 2018.
-This page originally submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 93 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on July 18, 2020.
+It was originally submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 139 times since then and 19 times this year.
+Photos: 1, 2, 3. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+4, 5. submitted on July 18, 2020. • Andrew Ruppenstein was the editor who published this page.